U.S. officials to boycott Beijing Olympics over rights 'atrocities' | Politics

 "U.S. diplomatic or official representation would treat these games as business as usual in the face of the PRC's egregious human rights abuses and atrocities in Xinjiang, and we simply can't do that," White House press secretary Jen Psaki told a daily press briefing, referring to the People's Republic of China.
 "The athletes on Team USA have our full support," Psaki added.
 "We will be behind 100% as we cheer them on from home."

 The move comes despite an effort to stabilize ties with a video meeting last month between Biden and China's leader Xi Jinping.
-China's embassy in Washington called the boycott "political manipulation" as no invitations had been extended to U.S. politicians.
+China's embassy in Washington called the boycott "political manipulation" that would have no impact on the Games as no invitations had been extended to U.S. politicians.

-"In fact, no one would care about whether these people come or not, and it has no impact whatsoever on the Beijing 2022 Winter Olympics to be successfully held," embassy spokesman Liu Pengyu said.
-The boycott reflects the Cold War mentality of the United States, the spokesperson of the Chinese Mission to the United Nations said in a statement.
+Russian President Vladimir Putin is the only leader of a major country who has accepted an invitation.
+The Chinese Mission to the United Nations said the move "reflects the Cold War mentality of the United States."

-"Canada remains deeply disturbed by the troubling reports of human rights violations in China," Canada's foreign ministry said in a statement.
-"We were notified of the U.S. decision and we will continue to discuss this matter with our partners and allies."
-The Australian and Japanese governments said on Tuesday they were also still considering their positions for the Games, which begin on Feb.
+Canada's foreign ministry said it "remains deeply disturbed by the troubling reports of human rights violations in China" and is continuing to discuss the matter "with our partners and allies."
+The Australian and Japanese governments said they were also still considering their positions for the Games, which begin on Feb.
 4.

-"We've made clear to China on numerous occasions our concerns about human rights issues - as recently as the Prime Minister talking to President Xi," Robertson told reporters, according to state broadcaster TVNZ.
-"They're well aware of our view on human rights but we'd already made that decision not to attend."
-Stefano Sannino, chief of the European Union's diplomatic service, said on Friday that boycotts were a matter for individual member states, not common EU foreign policy.
+"We've made clear to China on numerous occasions our concerns about human rights issues," Robertson told reporters, according to state broadcaster TVNZ.
+Stefano Sannino, chief of the European Union's diplomatic service, said last week that boycotts were a matter for individual member states, not common EU foreign policy.

-Russian President Vladimir Putin is the only leader of a major country who has accepted China's invitation.
-U.S. State Department spokesman Ned Price told reporters the government would not dictate private sector practices but said firms should be "fully cognizant" of what is transpiring in Xinjiang.
+Human rights groups welcomed the move but said Washington could do more to hold China accountable.
+However, some political analysts said the boycott was less a threat to the Games and more of an optics problem that Beijing fueled by threatening retaliation.

+"It would have been a non-story if let alone," said Lisa Delpy Neirotti, an associate professor of sport management at the George Washington University School of Business.
+"We typically do not send a large government delegation anyway, especially in COVID times."
+George W. Bush was the last U.S. president to attend a Games opening ceremony, as a host at Salt Lake City in 2004.
+Vice President Mike Pence attended the 2018 winter Games in Pyeongchang.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)